arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### zip (Enterprise)

-This masking replaces a zip code with a random one.
+This masking type replaces a zip code with a random one.
 If the attribute value is not a string then the default value of `12345` is used.

 ```json